vickmuir/vpc-on-classic-block-storage/block_storage_is_manage.md

 Alternatively, begin by selecting a volume from the list of block storage volumes (**Storage > Block storage volumes for VPC**).

-To enable Auto Delete on a new volume when creating a VSI, see [Create and attach a block storage volume when you create a new instance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage#create-from-vsi).
+To enable Auto Delete on a new volume when creating an instance, see [Create and attach a block storage volume when you create a new instance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage#create-from-vsi).

 ## Assign access to a block storage volume
 {: #assign-volume-access}